 Political, Media, and Legal Bias against Israel

-In general, the world takes an aggressive stance in the form of political, legal and media bias against Israel.
+In general, the world takes an aggressive stance in the form of political, media, and legal bias against Israel.
 Sadly, the result is widespread public misunderstanding and ignorance of the true nature and purpose of Israel.
+Let’s take a quick look.

-Legal misinformation, again from the media, leads to the frequent but erroneous claim that ‘Israel occupies Palestinian land’.
+LEGAL MISINFORMATION: This also comes from the media, and leads to the frequent but erroneous claim that ‘Israel occupies Palestinian land’.
 Legally it does not, link.
 Sadly, the World Council of Churches (WCC) tends to follow this misinformation, link, and the institutionalized churches e.g. the Anglican Church lean to the view that the church has replaced Old Testament Israel (Replacement Theology).

 Israel’s Response – Hasbara